VISIT OUR ART STORE ▶

 Step 1: Sketching and Preparing the Landscape

-Before you dive into painting, a simple sketch will set up the framework for your landscape.
+Before diving into painting, a simple sketch sets up the framework for the landscape.

-I like to start with a light sketch to define the basic elements of the scene.
-We'll sketch out distant, misty mountains, a flowing river, and the grassy areas in the foreground for this landscape.
+The artist starts with a light sketch to define the basic elements of the scene.
+For this landscape, distant misty mountains, a flowing river, and grassy areas in the foreground are sketched.

 Sketch the landscape